SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.2 - Deploy to SAP HANA Cloud

-After completing these steps you will have deployed the database model of xtravels to HANA.
+After completing these steps, you will have deployed the database model of xtravels to HANA.
 The Data Product entities are still mocked as plain tables.

 1. Before you actually deploy, go to the xtravels terminal and run